bloomberg/chef-bcpc/bootstrap.md

 Manual setup notes
 ==================

-This records notes if you do not wish to use Vagrant or our included shell scripts to provision the bootstrap nodes.
+This records notes if you do not wish to use our included shell scripts to provision the bootstrap nodes.

 Step 1 - One-time setup
 ----------------------